carpentries-incubator/managing-computational-projects/episodes/03-setup.md

 If not planned in advance, these different kinds of information related to the project can become challenging to record, manage or retrieve -- costing precious time of everyone involved and negatively affecting collaborative work in your research team.

 [Add biological context for challenges and concerns]

 ## Shared Repository to Share Information

 To manage collaborative research in computational projects with mainly distributed systems (different computers, cloud infrastructure, remote team members) it is essential to provide clear guidelines on where these digital objects should be held, handled and shared.
-Therefore, the first step is to establish a shared digital location (centralised, findable and accessible) like a shared drive (cloud-based or organisation-hosted server space) or online repository (like GitLab) where all project related documentation and resources can be made available for everyone in your research team.
+Therefore, the first step is to establish a shared digital location (centralised, findable and accessible) like a shared drive (cloud-based or organisation-hosted server space) or online repository where all project related documentation and resources can be made available for everyone in your research team.
 When introduced with clear guidance for how everyone in your team can contribute to keeping the shared repository up-to-date, it helps build a sense of collaboration from the start.
-Use this repository to communicate what policies are relevant for people and their work in the project; how data, code and documentation are organised; and how peer-review, open feedback and co-creation will be enabled at all stages of the project.
+You can use this repository also to communicate what policies are relevant for people and their work in the project; how data, code and documentation are organised; and how peer-review, open feedback and co-creation will be enabled at all stages of the project.

+### Versioning

+No matter how your group is organized, the work of many contributors needs to be managed into a single set of shared working documents.
+Version control is an approach to record changes made in a file or set of files over time so that you and your collaborators can track their history, review any changes, and revert or go back to earlier versions.
+Management of changes or revisions to any types of information made in a file or project is called versioning.

+We have all seen a simple file versioning approach where different versions of a file are stored with a different name.
+Tools such as Google Drive and Microsoft Teams offer platforms to update files and share them with others in real-time, collaboratively.
+More sophisticated version control system exists within tools like [Google docs](https://docs.google.com/) or [HackMD](http://hackmd.io/).
+These allow collaborators to update files while storing each version in its version history (we will discuss this in detail).
+Advanced version control systems (VCS) such as [Git](https://en.wikipedia.org/wiki/Git) and [Mercurial](https://www.mercurial-scm.org/) provide much more powerful tools to maintain versions in local files and share them with others.

+Web-based Git repository hosting services like [GitLab](https://about.gitlab.com/) and [GitHub](https://github.com/) facilitate online collaborations in research projects by making changes available online more frequently, as well as enabling participation within a common platform from colleagues who don't code.
+With the help of comments and commit messages, each version can explain what changes it contains compared to the previous versions.
+This is helpful when we share our analysis (not only data), and make it auditable or reproducible - which is good scientific practice.
+In next chapters we discuss version control for different research objects.

+You can read more details in [Version Control](https://the-turing-way.netlify.app/reproducible-research/vcs.html) and [Getting Started With GitHub](https://the-turing-way.netlify.app/collaboration/github-novice.html) chapters in *The Turing Way*.

 ### Vision, Mission and Milestones